carbon-design-system/carbon-web-components/README.md

 > With these upgrades, this will be a major version release to `Carbon Web Components v2`.
 > Plans to bring Carbon Web Components v2 to feature parity with Carbon React will occur throughout 2023.
 >
-> If there are any questions, you can [open an issue](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/issues/new/choose), reach out to us on [Discord](https://discord.gg/SYjvP8epkM), or for IBMers can reach us at `#carbon-for-ibm-dotcom`.
+> If there are any questions, you can [open an issue](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/issues/new/choose), reach out to us on [Discord](https://discord.gg/SYjvP8epkM), or for IBMers can reach us at `#carbon-for-ibm-dotcom` on Slack!

 A Carbon Design System variant that's as easy to use as native HTML elements, with no framework tax, no framework silo.